EntDevLLC/WordPress-mobile-app-REST-API/README.md

 1, 2, 3: You\'re done!

 ## How to use
-Service name space is `/tech-labs/v1` you request throw `https://yourwebsite.com/wp-json/tech-labs/v1/anyResourceYouWant`
+Service name space is `/tech-labs/v1` you can request throw `https://yourwebsite.com/wp-json/tech-labs/v1/anyResourceYouWant`

 #### API Calls
 | Proccess  | Base Route | Notes |